 It is difficult to remember to keep your shoulders back and stand tall, especially if working at a computer all day.
 What may help is setting a timer for once per hour to do a “posture check” where you sit tall and then remind yourself.
 Eventually it may become a habit.

 - Better digestion

 Posture has two sides to it such as our body does → front and back.
 The muscles in the back of your body stretch out and weaken as a result from the constant stretch.
 These are typically the scapular (shoulder blade) stabilizing muscles.
 As a result of a weak back, the front body is closing up and tightening.
 This is general for any part of the spine.
 Neck pain or lower back pain included.

 Weakened back muscles ⇒ compress spine ⇒ back injury ⇒ compromise back ⇒ other injury

-Look what happens when we text, whether its sitting or standing up.
+Look what happens when we use our phones, whether its sitting or standing up.
 Ouch!
 I am guilty of this.

-The solution is to strengthen the back but also stretch the front.
-[Of course we need to keep in mind that ideally all parts should be strengthened and stretched equally].
+The idea is to strengthen the back but also stretch the front.
+Of course we need to keep in mind that ideally all parts should be strengthened and stretched equally.
 Having good core strength also plays a big role in posture.
 Here are some exercises to help.